 Research and Training Center on Community Living Diversity Fellowships

 Aims to (1) increase the knowledge and capacity of disability within a community-based organization (CBO) that serves diverse and/or underrepresented families, and (2) inform ICI about how to increase staff/trainee diversity, support underserved individuals and families, and better serve diverse communities.
-This project is part of RTC-CL's ongoing efforts to address the professional and educational disparities experienced by historically underrepresented communities in Minnesota and will expand the Center's network to diverse staff and stakeholders.
-The project will also expand the Center's network to diverse staff and stakeholders.
-It is a pipeline to improve the recruitment and employment of underrepresented groups, including people with disabilities, within ICI, which is a University Center for Excellence in Developmental Disabilities, and in the workforce.
+This project was part of RTC-CL's ongoing efforts to address the professional and educational disparities experienced by historically-underrepresented communities in Minnesota and expand the Center's network to diverse staff and stakeholders.
+The project also expanded the Center's network to diverse staff and stakeholders.
+It was a pipeline to improve the recruitment and employment of underrepresented groups, including people with disabilities, within ICI, which is a University Center for Excellence in Developmental Disabilities, and in the workforce.

-The project funds several Fellows.
-One is a CBO staff member who serves underrepresented Minnesota families and is interested in the disability field.
-Another Fellow is a graduate student or Minnesota LEND (Leadership Education in Neurodevelopmental and Related Disabilities) alumna/alumnus or a person with emerging expertise (which may include lived experience) in serving individuals with intellectual or developmental disabilities and their families, and who is interested in community work.
-Fellows commit to a year-long project chosen in collaboration with their CBO and RTC-CL mentors.
-Projects instill inclusion within organizations and among individuals, such as in a culturally-responsive person- and family-centered thinking and planning model.
-Participating Fellows and CBOs will in turn better serve the diverse needs of families.
-The lessons that Fellows learn from working in CBOs will inform future inclusive training efforts and expand RTC-CL internal practices and norms, while advancing a shared commitment to expand diversity within RTC-CL and partnering CBOs.
+The project funded several Fellows.
+One was a CBO staff member who serves underrepresented Minnesota families and is interested in the disability field.
+Another Fellow was a graduate student or Minnesota LEND (Leadership Education in Neurodevelopmental and Related Disabilities) alumna/alumnus or a person with emerging expertise (which may include lived experience) in serving individuals with intellectual or developmental disabilities and their families, and who is interested in community work.
+Fellows committed to a year-long project chosen in collaboration with their CBO and RTC-CL mentors.
+The projects instilled inclusion within organizations and among individuals, such as in a culturally-responsive person- and family-centered thinking and planning model.
+Participating Fellows and CBOs in turn better serve the diverse needs of families.
+The lessons that Fellows learned from working in CBOs inform future inclusive training efforts and expand RTC-CL internal practices and norms, while advancing a shared commitment to expand diversity within RTC-CL and partnering CBOs.

 This project was archived on 11/18/2021